yaronguez/trestian-wp-managers/README.md

 # Trestian WP Managers
-This a set of helpful managers, interfaces, and models I use in all of my custom WordPress plugins.
-This is my first attempt at centralizing them in a versioned way that allows them to be added as a library to any plugin without resulting in versioning conflicts.
+This a set of helpful managers, interfaces, and models that Trestian uses in all of our custom WordPress plugins.
+This is a first attempt at centralizing this code such that a developer can use them as a standalone plugin or include them within a plugin as library.

-I used CMB2 as a guide for versioning.
+To handle cases where multiple plugins include different versions of this libary, I used [CMB2](https://github.com/WebDevStudios/CMB2) as a guide to ensure that only the latest version is loaded and only once.

+While I do use these managers in production, sharing them here is a work in progress.
+Consider yourself warned.

-While I use these managers in production currently, loading them in this manner is very much a work in progress so be warned.
-This is also a very opinionated set of managers.
-I instantiate these managers using Dice, a dependency injection framework for PHP by Tom Butler, using a shared rule which is why there's no singletons in place.
-I highly recommend Dice.
+Note, Trestian WP Managers makes heavy use of [Dice, a dependency injection framework](https://r.je/dice.html) for PHP by Tom Butler.
+All managers are configured to use a shared instance which is why there are no singletons in place.

 This documentation is extremely thin.
-More including examples as I find the time.
+More examples will come in as I find the time.

 # How to Load
 You can either install Trestian WP Managers as a standard WordPress plugin or